 Passport photos are a style of photograph with specifications regarding the size of the photo, what sort of head and facial clothing is permitted, a particular background color, and other specifications.
 Do not try to take or print passport photos yourself, as the regulations regarding these photos are specific and strict.
 Although these specifications are often standard, some countries publish a list of their unique specifications with their other visa application requirements.
 There are many places where you can get passport photos including the Buff OneCard office, Walgreens, CVS, post offices, etc.

-Once we complete the review of your application, we will forward any necessary materials to your study abroad organization or host university.
+Once we complete the review of your application, we will forward any necessary materials to your education abroad organization or host university.
 Your organization or host university will then review your application and contact you with an admission decision.
 You can expect to hear back from them within 1-6 weeks, depending on the program.

-There are three resources you should use: your MyCUAbroad application checklist, information from your host university/study abroad organization (if applicable), and your program handbooks.
+There are three resources you should use: your MyCUAbroad application checklist, information from your host university/education abroad organization (if applicable), and your program handbooks.
 Review the Once Accepted page for links to handbooks and your orientation dates.